 You may have multiple start times programmed into your timer.
 Each start time will run all of your stations (zones) in order until the watering cycle is complete.
 See your controller’s user manual or call Custom Touch for assistance in reprogramming your controller.

 The pattern of your sprinkler heads may need to be adjusted or replaced, or you may not have enough water pressure and water flow to properly operate all of your heads.
 Call Custom Touch and we can determine if you have heads that need adjustment or replacement.

 No, in fact, an automatic sprinkler system may actually save you water.
 A well designed, properly installed irrigation system applies exactly the amount of water needed by your landscape, exactly when it’s needed.
 You will never again have to worry about wasting water if you forget to turn off the hose or if it rains.

 Yes.
 No more spending your valuable leisure time dragging a hose around or moving your sprinkler.
 Your new system will do all the watering for you – even when you are away from home!

-An automatic sprinkler system will do a more efficient job because we will design it based on your landscapes’s diverse watering needs, using specific products designed to water grass, trees, shrubs or garden plants.
+An automatic sprinkler system will do a more efficient job because we will design it based on your landscape’s diverse watering needs, using specific products designed to water grass, trees, shrubs or garden plants.